 At the end of the 20th century, carpet weaving in Turkmenistan had become one of the most important sectors of the economy.
 In 1992, Turkmen Carpet Day officially became a public national holiday, celebrated annually on the last Sunday in May.Among the modern Turkmen carpets stands the world's largest handmade carpet total area of 301 m2, which was woven in 2001, and in 2003 entered in the Guinness Book of Records.

 Not too shabby a pedigree and provenance, right?
 While the designs are similar each rug is slightly different - sometimes dramatically so.
 The hint is to look for that footprint.
 That is very distinctive.
 Also, these rugs can come in more colors than red, the most popular color.

 Bokhara rugdesigns originated from the Samarkand and Bokhara Region.
 Bokhara rugshold a high place in history and compete with the best in the world.
 Bokharas are a traditional piece of art suitable for any interior décor.
 Bokhara rug popularity has been on the increase in recent years and the quality are workmanship is very consistent with ancient methods.
 (Rugbiz)

 "Bokhara is a favorite of mine because of its bright, lively vibrant color and its simple repetitive pattern.
 It instantly makes a space look rich.
 Also, pairing it with the modern bone leather sectional brought out the contemporary features of the rug even though the design is one of the oldest." ~ Designer Jacque Hubl

-Above a terracotta brick orange adds just the right note tp this kitchen.
+Above a terracotta brick orange adds just the right note to this kitchen.
 Also, the pattern will hide any mishaps that may happen there at the stove.
 Put a thick pad underneath and it will surely save your back if you stand at the sink or counter for long periods - like holiday baking.
-Smaller ones can be used at entries too.
+Smaller ones can be used for entryways too.